How do you know if your child is bullied? 19 warning signs of bullying, the questions a parent must ask to find out and what to do.

-3. Doesn’t want to go to school or do other activities that he or she enjoyed with peers
+3. Doesn’t want to go to school or stops wanting to do other activities that he or she enjoyed with peers

 4. Afraid of riding the school bus or the carpool or walking a particular way home or he suddenly wants to be dropped off at school in a different location, walks into school using a different route — especially if it’s out of the way or inconvenient as if trying to avoid something) or uses a different route home.

 5. Afraid to be left alone: wants you there at dismissal, suddenly clingy

 6. Suddenly sullen, withdrawn, evasive; remarks about feeling lonely

 7. Marked change in typical behavior or personality